-Along with the increasing public interest in tourism, the tourism sector could provide long-term benefits if the management carried out sustainable and environmentally (OECD, 2020).
+Along with the increasing public interest in tourism, the tourism sector could provide long-term benefits if the management carried out sustainable and environmentally friendly initiatives (OECD, 2020).
 Therefore, there is a need to address the development of the tourism sector, focusing mainly on creating various types of tourism combined with education and the environment, such as agritourism.
-There are many definitions of agri-tourism and many types and terms of agriculture-related tourism that are similar to agri-tourism.
-For example, agri-tourism is identical to "farm tourism" (Busby and Rendle, 2000; Getz and Carlsen, 2000).
-Agri-tourism and rural tourism are not the same.
-Agritourism may be seen as a segment within rural tourism (Roberts and Hall, 2001; Wilson et al., 2001).
+There are many definitions of agritourism and many agriculture-related tourism that are similar to agritourism.
+For example, agritourism is identical to "farm tourism" (Busby and Rendle, 2000; Getz and Carlsen, 2000).
+Agritourism and rural tourism are not the same.
+Agritourism may also be seen as a segment within rural tourism (Roberts and Hall, 2001; Wilson et al., 2001).
 Rural tourism, agritourism, and active tourism are directly connected to rural areas (Hegarty and Przezborska, 2005).
 Agritourism refers to commercial enterprises offering festivals and educational events related to agricultural production and processing through tourism.
 These enterprises attract visitors onto a farm, ranch, or other agricultural business to entertain and educate the visitors and generate income for the farm, ranch, or business owner (McGehee and Kim, 2004; The National Agricultural Law Center, 2018).
 Thus, opportunities for agritourism development offer the tranquility and natural atmosphere of an agricultural area to attract many tourists.
 Integrating agriculture (agri-industry) and tourism in a particular undeveloped region's economic development planning can be considered an alternative (Satriawan, 2005).